-A diverse mix of literature in fiction and nonfiction: picture books, fairy tales, biographies, poetry, diaries, historical accounts, and nature explorations abound.
-We have thousands of grade-leveled readers paired with the Reading, Literacy, and Language Arts Curriculum.
-We also house children’s Big Books for use in classroom reading.
-You will find a lot of excellent multicultural fiction and nonfiction, featuring various cultures and backgrounds.
-Many of these books are bilingual, paralleling English with other languages such as Chinese, Spanish, Vietnamese, Tagalog, and more.
+Our collection offers a rich array of fiction and nonfiction literature, including picture books, fairy tales, biographies, poetry, diaries, historical narratives, and nature explorations.
+Complemented by grade-leveled readers aligned with the Reading, Literacy, and Language Arts Curriculum, our library also features children's Big Books for shared classroom reading experiences.
+Discover a wealth of multicultural fiction and nonfiction, highlighting diverse cultures and backgrounds.
+Many of these titles are bilingual, presenting stories in English alongside other languages such as Chinese, Spanish, Vietnamese, Tagalog, and beyond.

 Kindergarten-Twelfth Grade Curriculum

-Teacher and student edition textbooks, practice books, and additional materials including: DVDs, CDs, transparencies, flash cards, manipulatives, posters, charts, and more.
-Our curriculum collection is matched with the curriculum adoption from the following local school districts: San Francisco Unified, Oakland Unified, South San Francisco Unified, San Mateo-Foster City, Brisbane, Jefferson Elementary, and Bayshore Elementary.
-The following PDF's include a comprehensive list of the curriculum titles and series that the Cahill Lab has to offer.
+Our comprehensive collection comprises teacher and student edition textbooks, practice books, and supplemental materials such as DVDs, CDs, transparencies, flashcards, manipulatives, posters, and charts.
+Aligned with curriculum adoptions from various local school districts including San Francisco Unified, Oakland Unified, South San Francisco Unified, San Mateo-Foster City, Brisbane, Jefferson Elementary, and Bayshore Elementary, our curriculum resources are curated to meet diverse educational needs.
+For a detailed overview of the curriculum titles and series available at the Cahill Lab, please refer to the accompanying PDF documents.

 Our theory collection is a wonderful examination of educational thoughts and practices, and their histories.
 This section is a hidden gem among our collections, covering diverse topics concerning education: assessment, child development, adult education, multicultural classrooms, reading and literacy, social justice and equity, special education, and mathematics.
 The Lab's theory books are a great start for student teachers who are interested in researching the philosophies of teaching, learning, classroom organization, educational policy, and so much more.